shohamy7/ObservabilityOnboarding/learning/observability/part2.md

 In this part, you'll dive into important concepts in Observability.
 More specifically, you'll learn in-depth about Logs, Metrics and Traces.
 You'll explore the need for each of them, their use case and the relation between them.
-You'll also learn about how they complete each other and gives us the bigger picture.
+You'll also learn about how they complete each other and grant us the bigger picture.

 ### Links

-Here some useful links to start from, you are encourage to search more and update this list of links if you think they are good:
+Here are some useful links to start from, Yet again, you are encouraged to search more and update this list of links if you think they are good:

 * <https://opentelemetry.io/docs/concepts/signals>
 * <https://sematext.com/glossary/three-pillars-of-observability/>